 There’s absolutely nothing worse than a website that either takes too long to load or doesn’t load correctly on your display, with half the page running off onto the side.
 Ensuring that you have an adequately powerful host with minimal downtime and effective support for your website is extremely important.

-The vast majority of internet users these days are accessing the web from their smartphone.
+The vast majority of internet users these days are accessing the web from their smartphones.
 With this in mind, its clear that having your site optimized for all screen sizes and aspect ratios is essential, especially smartphone and tablet screens.
 It is also essential to make sure your text, links, videos, and images are rendering correctly to avoid losing visitors.

 Use Effective Imagery